koole/react-sanctum/README.md

   // The URL airlock uses for the csrf cookie
   csrf_cookie_route: "airlock/csrf-cookie",
   // Email and password get POSTed to here
-  login_route: "login",
+  signin_route: "login",
-  // This is not even used yet
+  // A POST request is sent to this route to sign the user out
-  logout_route: "logout",
+  signout_route: "logout",
   // Used for checking if the user is signed in (so this should be protected)
   // The returned object will be avaiable as `user` in the React components.
   user_object_route: "api/user"